Anthony Burns: Flight from slavery and capture

 The vessel reached Boston in late February or early March (the exact date is unknown), and Burns immediately began seeking new employment.
 At first, Anthony found a job as a cook on a ship, but was dismissed after one week since he could not make his bread rise.
 Next, Burns found employment under Collin Pitts, a colored man, in a clothing store on Brattle Street.
 However, Anthony only enjoyed one month of freedom in this capacity before being arrested.

 While in Boston, Anthony sent a letter to his enslaved brother in Richmond and revealed his new home in Boston.
-His brother’s owner discovered the letter and conveyed the news of Burns’ escape to Suttle.
+His brother’s owner discovered the letter and conveyed the news of Burns's escape to Suttle.
 Suttle went to a courthouse in Alexandria County, where the judge ruled that Suttle had enough proof that he owned Burns and could issue a warrant for his arrest under the Fugitive Slave Act of 1850.
-The warrant was issued on May 24, 1854 and stated that Watson Freeman, the United States Marshal of Massachusetts, was required to arrest Anthony Burns and bring him before Judge Edward G. Loring to stand trial.
-On that same day, Deputy Marshal Asa O. Butman, an infamous slave hunter, was charged with the execution of the warrant.
+The warrant was issued on May 24, 1854, and stated that Watson Freeman, the United States Marshal of Massachusetts, was required to arrest Anthony Burns and bring him before Judge Edward G. Loring to stand trial.
+On the same day, Deputy Marshal Asa O. Butman, an infamous slave hunter, was charged with the execution of the warrant.

-On May 24, 1854, Butman scouted out Burns in the clothing store before arresting him.
+On May 24, 1854, Butman scouted out Burns in the clothing store and then arrested him.
 His goal was to make a peaceful arrest in order to not incite mob violence and have the mob rescue Burns before he could be returned to the South.
 After Burns and Pitts closed down their store, they walked separate ways to go home.
 While walking, Butman stopped Burns at the corner of the Court and Hanover street intersection and arrested him under the guise of a jewel store robbery.
 Burns, knowing he was innocent of that crime, complied with Butman and peacefully walked with him to the courthouse.
 At the courthouse, Burns expected to be confronted by the jewelry store owner, but was instead met with U.S. Marshal Freeman.
 In this moment, Burns knew he had been caught under the Fugitive Slave Act of 1850.